-- 1. To force the student to conduct a preliminary investigation in order to ensure that the project being considered is feasible to undertake, subject to the time (and other) constraints imposed by the course. - 2.
-To compel the student to identify all of the methods required for the project as well as any other libraries or software tools that will be needed. - 3.
-To ensure that the student has a clear plan as to exactly how they will undertake the work associated with the project (e.g., decompose the project into work items with a detailed work schedule). - 4.
+- 1. To force the student to perform a preliminary investigation in order to determine whether the project being considered is feasible to undertake, subject to the time (and other) constraints imposed by the course. - To force the student to identify all of the methods required for the project and well as any other libraries or software tools that will be needed. - 3.
+To force the student to formulate a detailed plan as to exactly how they will undertake the work associated with the project (e.g., decompose the project into work items with a detailed work schedule). - 4.
 To serve as a written contract clearly describing the software that the student promises to deliver. - 5.
 To provide a detailed description as to how the software is to be run (i.e., a complete user's manual for the software). - 6.
 To provide the instructor with an opportunity to provide feedback to the student regarding the scope and suitability of the proposed project, before work on the project begins. - 7.
 To give the student an opportunity to practice their written communication skills.